 Breakfast – Fill Up on Fry Jacks

-Fry Jacks are uniquely Belizean breakfast item, which involve a carby outside shell, (a taco or a special fried bread)stuffed full of delicious, hot breakfast items (eggs, bacon, ham, sausage, vegetables, or really, anything you fancy).
+Fry Jacks are uniquely Belizean breakfast items, which involve a carby outside shell, (a taco or a special fried bread)stuffed full of delicious, hot breakfast items (eggs, bacon, ham, sausage, vegetables, or really, anything you fancy).
 The lot is sealed up and fried.
-It is the perfect hangover food…or perfectly fine food…its just a great grab and go breakfast option.
+It is the perfect hangover food…or perfectly fine food…its just a great grab-and-go breakfast option.
 The best place on the island to try it has got to be Errolyn’s House of Fry Jacks.
 For a surprisingly low cost, the cook behind the window will whip up, one of 30 or so combinations for you to enjoy on the tiny terrace, or to take away.

 All Day – Take to the Waves

 Many all day trips also include a little bit of a manatee spotting on the other side of the island and a stop at shark alley.
 In this area is a great concentration of nurse sharks which, don’t worry, are not man eaters.
 Many boats chum the water to attract the sharks, which is why we picked Salt Life Eco Tours.
 They do not lure the sharks so their impact on the environment is just a little less.
-Salt Life’s day trips also include an old ship wreck and one more snorkel spot.
+Salt Life’s day trips also include an old shipwreck and one more snorkel spot.
 Due to the long day lunch is provided, including a freshly caught conch from the sea bed, and we even got some rum punch too.

 Evening – Sunset in the West